xthemadgenius/btcrec-cli/docs/INSTALL.md

 ### PyCryptoDome ###

-PyCryptoDome is not strictly required for any wallet, however it offers a 20x speed improvement for wallets that tag it as recommended in the list above.
+With the exception of Ethereum wallets, PyCryptoDome is not strictly required for any wallet, however it offers a 20x speed improvement for wallets that tag it as recommended in the list above.

 ##### Windows #####